Module Overview

 For Teachers

-Teacher Curriculum Guide: The teacher edition of the Engineering Drawing Module 4 that lists the standards, learning goals, and four activities.
+Teacher Facilitation Guide: The teacher edition of the Engineering Drawing Module 4 that lists the standards, learning goals, and four activities.
 Click on the link to download the word document.

 STEM-Innovation and Engineering Design (STEM-ID)